Published by Carl Hedinger. Last Updated on February 15, 2024.

 - For example, many people know about the Seagrove Potters who live in today’s Randolph County.
 However, evidence shows that Native Americans had been making and firing items from clay as late as 3,000 years ago.

-- Today, 100,000 Native Americans still live in North Carolina.
-It’s the eighth largest in the US and you won’t find any state east of the Mississippi River with a larger population.
+- In total, 100,000 Native Americans still live in North Carolina.
+This is the eighth largest in the US and you won’t find any state east of the Mississippi River with a larger population.

-Today, eight tribes are recognized by the state.
+Today, the state recognizes eight tribes.
 They include the following:

 - Eastern Band of Cherokee